fulara/knw_share/book/src/favorites/code-deriving.md

 # code deriving.
-On this talk I will present my favorites features in the language.
-A small bit about code generation.
+A small bit about code generation - or more specifically about deriving.

 Rust allow user to define recipes, that will be used to generate code.